shotgunsoftware/tk-ci-tools/README.md

 Your respository needs to have a pre-commit hook for the code style validation to pass.
 All Toolkit repositories are expected to have them.

-You save the following as a starting point at the root of your respository in a file called `.pre-commit-config.yaml`:
+You save the following as a starting point at the root of your respository in a file called `.pre-commit-config.yaml`.
+The `exclude` setting is a regular expression matching file paths that should not be validated.

 ```yaml
 # Copyright (c) 2019 Shotgun Software Inc.